-Which?
 Best Buy printers

 - Print quality: Our panel of experts rate the quality, sharpness and colour accuracy of photos, charts and graphs, complex graphics containing images and text and letters printed on every printer.

-- Text print speed: We time how many text pages a printer churns out in 60 seconds, as well as how long the first takes page to print.
-The quickest printers warm up in 15 seconds.
+- Print speed: We time how many text, photo and graphics pages a printer churns out in 60 seconds, as well as how long the first takes page to print.
+The quickest printers warm up in seconds.
 The slowest leave you waiting a minute and a half for your first page.

-- Photo print speed: A quick, top-quality A4 photo print can be ready in around a minute-and-a-half, a slow one takes more than 5 minutes to come through.

 - Ease of use: We rate how easy it is to set up the printer, swap paper in and out and use the scan and copy functions.
 We also look for little annoyances like printers that refuse to print in black if one of the colour cartridges has run out.

-Printer reviews you can trust
+Printer reviews that you can trust

-We test models from the biggest printer brands on the market in the Which? test lab - including HP, Canon, Epson, Samsung, Brother and Dell.
+Which? tests more than 80 printers every year from the biggest printer brands, including HP, Canon, Epson, Samsung, and Brother.
 Sometimes even the most trustworthy brand releases a printer that produces sub-standard prints and costs a fortune in ink.
-We highlight the best printers on the market and guide you to your ideal home, or home office printer.
+We highlight the best printers on the market and guide you to your ideal home use printer.

-Which? works for you, the consumer.
-We don't take advertising and we buy all the products that we test, so you can be sure that our product recommendations are influenced only by our test results.

-Try a £1 trial membership to find out which printers produce the best quality, good value prints.
-You'll also receive access to all our online content and get Which? magazine delivered monthly to your door.
-In addition, you can phone our Which?
-Legal Service and personal finance experts for one-to-one help, plus you'll get access to Which?
-Local, where members share recommendations for the best services in your area.
+Every year Which? splashes out around £9,000 on ink cartridges - all so that you can spend less printing at home.
+Our expert panel compares hundreds of prints, copies and scans to find the printers that'll do justice to your documents and photos.

+Testing also reveals the speedy printers that won't keep you waiting - essential when you need that 40-page report in a hurry.